 If you are installing the panels in a room that is used for music or other loud activities, you may need to use a thicker panel or a panel that is made of a more sound-absorbing material.

-Luxury Space Gray Acoustic Wall Panels The space gray acoustic wall panels are a beautifully designed slat wood panels for walls and ceilings which...View full details
+Luxury American Oak Acoustic Wall Panels These American oak acoustic wall panels with black backing are made for soundproofing walls and will give...View full details

 Unfinished Slat Wood Wall Panels: Broad Design The latest addition to the slat wall panel collection, the Unfinished Slat Wood Wall Panels - Broad ...View full details